ibm-cloud-docs/openshift/cli-ks-plugin.md

 :    Required: The name of the worker node pool that you want to update.

 `--size-per-zone WORKERS_PER_ZONE`
 :    The number of workers that you want to have in each zone.
-This value is required, and must be 1 or greater.
-For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).

 `-q`
 :    Optional: Do not show the message of the day or update reminders.